Restaurant in Naha Shi, Japan

 For a broader look at where to eat and drink in the area, see our full Naha Shi restaurants guide, our full Naha Shi bars guide, and our full Naha Shi experiences guide.
 If you are planning a wider Japan itinerary, Gion Sasaki in Kyoto and Goh in Fukuoka represent the kind of regionally-grounded cooking that rewards the same instinct that brings you to Urizun.
 For something closer in spirit to Okinawa's drinking-food tradition, akordu in Nara and Aji Arai in Oita are worth noting as regional specialists in their own prefectures.
 Internationally, the commitment to pairing a regional drink program with local food has parallels at Lazy Bear in San Francisco.

 Yes.
-An awamori-focused bar in a residential Naha neighbourhood like Asato is a natural fit for solo diners — the format encourages sitting at the bar, drinking at your own pace, and grazing on small plates.
-It's a lower-pressure environment than a formal restaurant, and the local crowd makes it easy to settle in alone.
+An awamori-focused bar in a residential Naha neighbourhood like Asato is a natural fit for solo diners — the format encourages sitting at the bar, drinking at your own pace, grazing on small plates.
+It's a lower-pressure environment than a formal restaurant, the local crowd makes it easy to settle in alone.

 Bar seating is part of how a venue like Urizun functions.
 The awamori-and-drinking-food format means bar eating isn't an afterthought — it's the main event.
 If you want a table, booking ahead for weekends is advisable, but the bar is your best bet for walk-ins.

 No specific dietary information is available in the venue record.
-Traditional Okinawan drinking food often features pork, tofu, and seafood prominently.
+Traditional Okinawan drinking food often features pork, tofu, seafood prominently.
 If you have strict requirements, contacting the venue directly before visiting is the safer move — the Asato address is 388-5 Asato, Naha, Okinawa 902-0067.

 It depends on what you mean by special.
 Urizun works well for a low-key celebration with people who appreciate local Okinawan drinking culture over a formal dinner setting.
 If you need a private room, set menu, or dress-code atmosphere, a different Naha venue would serve you better.